SAINT BARNABAS (?-c.61), Apostle – Patron saint of Antioch and Cyprus

 After our Lord’s Ascension and the coming of the Holy Spirit at Pentecost, Barnabas committed himself in a radical way to the needs of the early Church by selling property he had owned, contributing the proceeds entirely to the Church, and joining Christ’s other Apostles in holding all of their possessions in common (cf. Acts 4:36-37).

-Saul of Tarsus, who was later to be known by the name Paul, approached Barnabas after the miraculous events surrounding his own conversion, and was first introduced to Saint Peter and the other Apostles through him.
-About five years later, Barnabas and Paul spent a year in Antioch, building up the Church community whose Greek members were the first to be known by the name of “Christians.”
+Saul of Tarsus, who was later to be known by the name Paul, approached Barnabas after the miraculous events surrounding his own conversion, and was first introduced by Barnabas to Saint Peter and the other Apostles.
+About five years later, Barnabas and Paul spent a year in Antioch, building up the Church community whose Greek members were the first to be known by the name of “Christians”(Acts 11:28).

 Both Paul and Barnabas received a calling from God to become the “Apostles to the Gentiles”, although the title is more often associated with Saint Paul.
 The reference to the laying-on of hands in Acts 13:3 suggests that Paul and Barnabas may have been consecrated as bishops on this occasion.

 The remarkable success of Barnabas and Paul led to one of the earliest controversies in Church history, regarding the question of whether Gentile converts would have to observe Jewish rites.
 During the landmark Council of Jerusalem, recorded in the Book of Acts, the assembled Apostles confirmed Saint Peter’s earlier proclamation that certain prescripts of the Old Testament, such as circumcision, would not be mandated for Gentile Christians.